-It’s not enough to simply pick any convenient metric that happens to be going up and to the right and pass if off for traction.
-For instance, plotting the cumulative number of users over time, has nowhere to go but up and to the right.
+It’s not enough to pick any convenient metric that happens to be going up and to the right and pass it off for traction.
+For instance, plotting the cumulative number of users over time has nowhere to go but up and to the right.
 A more sophisticated investor will see right through this facade of vanity metrics.

 Traction is the rate at which a business model captures monetizable value from its customers.

-All the companies in the success category (airbnb, instagram, uber, YouTube, LinkedIn) from the TED talk (and Facebook) met this criteria fairly early in their life.
+All the companies in the success category (Airbnb, Instagram, uber, YouTube, LinkedIn) from the TED talk (and Facebook) met these criteria fairly early in life.
 The failed companies did not.

 You Don’t Need Lots of Resources for Early Traction

-The good news is that we have learned how to deconstruct traction into it’s component pieces and measure for leading indicators like Facebook did.
+We have learned how to deconstruct traction into its component pieces, and measure for leading indicators like Facebook did.
 They did not need to roll out to a billion people to convince their investors they could.

 If you can’t achieve the first singularity moment of your product, nothing else matters.

-Every business whether it’s Amazon, or Google, or Facebook started this way — with one before the millions (or billions).
+Every business, whether it’s Amazon, Google, or Facebook, started this way — with one before the millions (or billions).

-Once you can repeatedly do this, then double down, and level up from there.
+Once you can repeatedly do this, double down, and level up.

 Taking Control of Time is More Actionable than Timing

-Instead of hoping your idea is timed right, you should instead value your time as the scarcest resource.
-You can always get more money and people but the arrow of time only moves in one direction.
+Instead of hoping your idea is timed right, you should value your time as the scarcest resource.
+You can always get more money and people, but the arrow of time only moves in one direction.

 “I am time, the destroyer of all.”

-Here’s a short musing from my other new experimental blog that is quite timely too:
+Here’s a short musing that is quite timely too:

 And we all have lots of them.